konflux-ci/quality-dashboard/backend/README.md

 # Backend Server

-Server API solution to talk with quality dashboard.
+Server API solution to talk to quality dashboard.

 # Specifications
 * Structured logging with zap.
 * Use go-cache to save quality repositories in cache.
 * Use swaggo to create a specific swagger for all server served endpoints
+* Stores data in a PostreSQL database
+* Uses entgo to model and query the database

 # Setup

 A proper setup Go workspace using **Go 1.19+ is required**.